michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 ### Presentation

 #### Design influences/inspiration:
-The resources for this week's class greatly influence my Approach to design project II.
+The resources for this week's class greatly influence my approach to designing project II.
-Below are some highlighted key points from different resources provided; these lessons are reflected in the Project 2 results/draft.
+Below are some highlight keypoints picked from different resources provided; these lessons reflect in the Project 2 results/draft.

 1 . <a href="https://hbr.org/2018/10/how-to-blow-a-presentation-to-the-c-suite" target="_blank">C-suite: key points to capture</a>